 - Lawnmower or small engine repair

-- Any use involving the raising, breeding, training, housing, keeping of animals.
+- Any use involving raising, breeding, training, housing, and boarding animals.

 The following activities are exempted from regulation under this chapter: